-Where hostNameOrAddress is the server to start monitoring, or empty to stop monitoring.
+Where hostNameOrAddress is the host name or IP address of the server to start monitoring, or empty to stop monitoring.

 The server currently being monitored can be determined by using the iphoneReachabilityTarget() function.
 This returns empty if no server is currently being monitored.